Key Stage Four Curriculum Overview

-The Key Stage 4 curriculum is designed to offer students more flexibility in their studies by allowing students to follow a personalised curriculum based on their preferred learning styles, interests and skills.
+The Key Stage 4 curriculum is designed to offer students more flexibility in over their studies by allowing students to follow a personalised curriculum based on their preferred learning styles, interests and skills.

 Vocational Option Choices